jfwalker/SiteSpecificLogLikelihood/README.md

 2. The config file is very sensitive to being filled out correctly and it's important to check the outfile to make sure no errors have been detected.

+3. Outfile and the output folder should have different names from anything in your working directory or else they will be deleted and written over